home / other / favourites: OtherPower TreeHugger Solar John BusinessGreen Renewable Energy World Energy Blog BBC Green Room

 Good Questions To Ask

-Incidentally, Ice Energy has some good questions to ask any potential GSHP supplier, such as:
+Ice Energy had some good questions to ask any potential heat-pump supplier, such as: